Air Conditioner Repair Checklist

 If you have a smart thermostat, like one made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
 If you’re still having problems, reach us at 740-474-5940 for help.

 Your system typically has a power-cutting lever around its outside unit.
 This device is commonly in a metal box mounted on your house.
-If your air conditioner has recently been maintained, the device may have accidentally been positioned in the “off” location.
+If your air conditioner has recently been maintained, the device may have accidentally been turned off.

 Blocked Condensate Drain Pan